-The Providence Health Care Research Institute (PHCRI) is governed by a Board of Trustees, headed by the Dr. Paul Man, President of PHCRI.
+The Providence Health Care Research Institute (PHCRI) is headed by Dr. Don Sin, Interim President of PHCRI.

-Dr. Paul Man was appointed vice president of Research & Academic Affairs at Providence Health Care and President of the Providence Health Care Research Institute in July 2016.
+Dr. Don Sin was appointed Interim Vice-President of Research & Academic Affairs at Providence Health Care and President of the Providence Health Care Research Institute in October 2018.